-Finally, there is always GIMP.
-GIMP is an open-source, free image editing software application that can be run on Windows, Mac or Linux.
+Finally, there’s always GIMP.
+GIMP is an open-source free image-editing software application that can be run on Windows, Mac, or Linux.
 It can do everything Photoshop can do, but tends to be a bit clunkier.
-But for a free image editing application, you can't beat it.
+But for a free image editing application, you can’t beat it.

-For ecommerce images, a good rule of thumb is to try to keep your image file size below 70 kb.
+For ecommerce images, a good rule of thumb is to try to keep your image file size below 70 kilobytes.
 That can be difficult at times, especially for larger images.

 There are three common file types that are used to post images to the web: JPEG, GIF, and PNG.

-Let's look at the three file types and how they affect the same image:
+Let's look at the three types and how they affect the same image:

-JPEG (or .jpg) images are somewhat of an old file type.
-JPEG has become the de facto standard image of the Internet.
+JPEG (or .jpg) is the de facto standard image file type for the web.
 JPEG images can be compressed considerably, which results in quality images with small file sizes.
 In the image above, the JPEG format allows decent quality at a low file size.

 GIF (.gif) images are lower quality than JPEG images and are used for more simplistic images, such as icons and decorative images.
-GIFs also support animation, as I'm sure you know.
+GIFs also support animation.

-Regarding image optimization, GIFs are great for those plain, simple images on a webpage (which include just a few colors).
-But for complex images and photos, GIFs are not always as attractive.
-This is especially true for large images.
+Regarding image optimization, GIFs are great for those plain, simple images on a webpage that include just a few colors.

 Notice how the PNG-24 image is over three times larger in file size than the PNG-8.
 This is why you need to be very careful with PNGs.

-Here's an extreme example, where the image file size has been held constant at 24 kb for all three file types:
+Here’s an extreme example, where the image file size has been held constant at 24 kilobytes for all three file types:

 Here are some tips to remember when choosing file types: